That Darn Priest: Production

 On January 27, 2011, Sheen was taken to Cedars-Sinai Medical Center by paramedics.
 Sheen's representative said he was suffering from "severe abdominal pains."
 On January 28, Sheen began undergoing a substance rehabilitation program in his home and CBS announced that the show would go on hiatus.
 The network subsequently announced that the current season, already under way and due to shoot its last four episodes, had been canceled after Sheen made derogatory comments about the series' creator Chuck Lorre on the February 24 edition of a radio broadcast hosted by Alex Jones.
-On February 28, it was reported that Warner Bros. officially banned Sheen from entering the studio production lot.
+On February 28, it was reported that Warner Bros. banned Sheen from entering the studio production lot.

 On February 28, 2011, during a national television interview in his home, Sheen publicly demanded a 50% raise for the show.
 Already the highest-paid actor on television, Sheen demanded $3 million per episode, claiming that in comparison to the amount that the series was making, he was "underpaid."
 He later retracted that demand.
 A March 3, 2011, telephone survey of 1,000 people found that 71% of them had an unfavorable impression of Sheen and 16% had a positive opinion of him.
-On March 7, 2011, CBS and Warner Bros. officially fired Sheen from the show after eight seasons.
+On March 7, 2011, CBS and Warner Bros. fired Sheen from the show after eight seasons.
 The official statement read: "After careful consideration, Warner Bros.
 Television has terminated Charlie Sheen's services on Two and a Half Men effective immediately."
 In the aftermath of his dismissal, Sheen remained vocally critical of Lorre, and repeatedly attacked him in an eight-minute Ustream video.
 On May 13, 2011, CBS and Warner Bros. announced that Ashton Kutcher would replace Sheen on the show.

 Reception

-The episode saw relatively low ratings in comparison to others in the season, with 14.51 million American viewers tuning in.
-"Three Hookers and a Philly Cheesesteak" which had aired the previous week, had scored over half a million more with 15.15 viewers.
+According to Nielsen Ratings, the episode saw relatively low ratings in comparison to others in the season, with 14.51 million household American viewers tuning in.
+"Three Hookers and a Philly Cheesesteak", which had aired the previous week, had scored over half a million more with 15.15 household viewers.
+However, the episode received a rating of 4.2/12 in the 18-49 demographic, and received a rating of 8.7.

 The episode received positive reviews upon airing, with viewers unaware it was to be the final episode of the season, or the final episode to include Charlie Sheen.
 Eric Hochberger of TV Fanatic enjoyed the episode and noted that Cryer's portrayal of Alan's dark side was a highlight.